-Pass this teaching about Zacchaeus on to those you love and care about.
+Pass this bible study about Zacchaeus on to those you love and care about.

-- people (Zacchaeus, the unnamed woman of Luke 7:48-50 and the repentant thief of Lk.
-23:42,43) did get saved before Jesus died on the cross
+- various people -- Zacchaeus, the unnamed woman of Luke 7:48-50 and the repentant thief of Lk.
+23:42,43 -- did get saved before Jesus died on the cross

 - some extremely wicked people, like Zacchaeus, are open to the Lord Jesus

-- the chief sin for Zacchaeus was selfish dishonest gain for money
+- the chief sin for Zacchaeus was selfish dishonest gain for money-- greed

 - Zacchaeus got saved somewhere from a tree to his house -- not in a church building

-- unlike other "sinners," Zacchaeus had a sincere interest in Jesus and was reaching out to God
+- Luke 19 shows unlike other "sinners," Zacchaeus had a sincere interest in Jesus and was reaching out to God

 - wealthy people like Zacchaeus can get saved, though it is hard for the rich (Luke 18:24,25)